Mirabror Usmanov

-Mirabror Zufarovich Usmanov (Uzbek Latin: Mirabror Zufarovich Usmonov, Uzbek Cyrillic: Мираброр Зуфарович Усмoнов; 4 July 1947 – 15 March 2019) Uzbek statesman, political and sports figure, president of the National Olympic Committee of Uzbekistan, the Football Federation of Uzbekistan, the Football Federation of Central Asia, and Uzbeck Senator (2005–2010).
+Mirabror Zufarovich Usmanov (Uzbek Latin: Mirabror Zufarovich Usmonov, Uzbek Cyrillic: Мираброр Зуфарович Усмoнов; 4 July 1947 – 15 March 2019) Uzbek statesman, political and sports figure, president of the National Olympic Committee of Uzbekistan, the Football Federation of Uzbekistan, the Football Federation of Central Asia, and Uzbek Senator (2005–2010).

 Biography

 Early life

-He was born on July 4, 1947 in Tashkent.
+He was born on July 4, 1947, in Tashkent.
 In 1978 he graduated from the Samarkand Cooperative Institute, majoring in economics.

 Career

-From 1961 to 1967 - a sixth grade chef at the Bakhor restaurant in Tashkent.
+From 1961 to 1967 Usmanov was a sixth grade chef at the Bakhor restaurant in Tashkent.
 In 1970 he was the head of production at the Guliston restaurant in Tashkent.
-From 1970 to 1986 - director of the Dustlik and Zarafshan restaurants, director of the Tashkent restaurants trust.
-From 1986 to 1990 - head of the Main Department of Public Catering of the Executive Committee of Tashkent.
+From 1970 to 1986 Usmanov worked as director of the Dustlik and Zarafshan restaurants, director of the Tashkent restaurants trust.
+From 1986 to 1990 he was head of the Main Department of Public Catering of the Executive Committee of Tashkent.

-From 1990 to 1992 - Minister of Trade of the Republic of Uzbekistan.
+From 1990 to 1992 he held the posotion of Minister of Trade of the Republic of Uzbekistan.
 From 1992 to 1994 he was the chairman of the Uzbeksavdo company.
-From 1994 to 2005 - Deputy Prime Minister of the Republic of Uzbekistan - in charge of trade.
+From 1994 to 2005 Usmanov was Deputy Prime Minister of the Republic of Uzbekistan and was in charge of trade.

 From 2005 to 2010 - a senator working on a permanent basis in the Committee of the Senate of the Oliy Majlis of the Republic of Uzbekistan on foreign policy issues.

 From 2006 to 2017 - President of the Football Federation of Uzbekistan.

 From 2013 to 2017 - President of the National Olympic Committee of Uzbekistan.

 From 2015 to 2017 - President of the Central Asian Football Federation.